 - Whisk together half and half, eggs, salt, and pepper and set aside.
 Place vegetable/meat filling evenly in bottom of crust and sprinkle with cheese.
 Carefully pour the egg mixture on top of the filling.

-- Bake for approximately 30 minutes on a rimmed baking sheet OR until filling is set and crust is golden; a knife inserted at center should come out nearly clean.
+- Bake for 30 -40 minutes on a rimmed baking sheet OR until filling is set and crust is golden; a knife inserted at center should come out nearly clean.
 Do not over bake.
 Cool at least 10 minutes on rack before cutting and serving hot, warm, or at room temperature.
 Or cool, wrap loosely, and store for up to 4 days, cut and serve cold.

 QUICHE CRUST RECIPE: Pâte Brisée (paht BREE-zay)